 When I say that this is the best vegan mac and cheese recipe there is, you can really take my word for it.
 Over the last 8 years I’ve made every variation of vegan mac and cheese under the sun, with the base ranging from butternut squash to cauliflower, sweet potatoes to gluttonous rice flour, from just cashews to just tofu and back again.
 This one is *very special* but I’m sure you’ve gathered that already.
 The road ends here, dudes.

 Compared to a traditional mac and cheese made with a similar method, this is 30% less overall calories, less than half the fat and, of course, 0 mg cholesterol.
+The vegan mozzarella is full of prebiotics, fiber and resistant starch.
+It doesn’t get better than this~~~~.

 The Creamiest Vegan Mac and Cheese